nuls-io/devsite/docs/Guide/g_create_node.md

 ## Creating a consensus node

-The user creates a consensus node on the light wallet (the reward address can be the same as the creation address, or it can be another address, the package address cannot be the creation address and reward address, the deposit is 20000-200000, the commission ratio is 10-100 integer)
+The user creates a consensus node on the light wallet (the reward address can be the same as the creation address, or it can be another address, the package address cannot be the creation address and reward address, the deposit is 20000-200000, the commission ratio is an integer value from 10-100 representing the comission percentage.)

+Note: the English option is available in the upper left.
 ![20190912105332](./g_create_node/20190912105332.png)